croia/post-messenger/docs/README.md

 # PostMessenger

-`window.postMessage` is used to send messages between window objects on a page but receiving a response or acknowledgment is not built in.
+`window.postMessage` is used to send messages between window objects but receiving a response or acknowledgment is not built in.
 PostMessenger connects window objects and wraps `window.postMessage` messages in promises to make communication between windows easier to manage.

 ## Install